-Always an avid music lover, Brian began playing drums at the age of 9.
-He then played in a rock cover band throughout high school, majored in music composition and theory in college, and studied jazz piano with Skip Green – one of Chicago’s finest jazz instructors.
+Always an avid music lover, Brian began playing drums at the age of nine.
+He then played in a progressive rock cover band throughout high school, majored in music composition and theory in college, and studied jazz piano with Skip Green – one of Chicago’s finest jazz instructors.

-Brian then honed his production skills on his solo release, The Switch.
-Later his talent as a producer and engineer became evident when he recorded the demo for his band, North.
-In the early 90s, Eaton built his own recording studio and independent label, Eatin’ Records, and then went on to work with a multitude of local artists through the 90s and early 2000s.
-He has released 11 bands on his Eatin’ label and has earned the reputation as a premier sound engineer and producer who turns demos into commercial recordings.
+Brian then honed his production skills on his solo EP release, The Switch.
+Later his talent as a producer and engineer became evident when he recorded the demo and debut album for his band, North.
+In the early 90s, Eaton built his own recording studio and independent label, Eatin’ Records, and then went on to work with a multitude of artists since the 90's.
+He has released 11 bands on his label and has earned the reputation as a premier sound engineer and producer.

-For more info & full Bio visit BrianEaton.com
+For more info & full music Bio visit:

 Side Note: Eaton's talents are not limited to being a musician/artist, engineer, and producer, he has also served as a Paramedic/Firefighter, Emergency/Critical Care RN, and an Auxiliarist in the U.S. Coast Guard.